 In Shapiro’s case, the book explains precisely what is meant by the idea that innovation is the result of engineering, not accident, though he leaves open the question of what are the general implications of this for evolutionary theory. (more…)

 What does it mean to invoke “evolutionary theory”?
 Is “neo-Darwinism” (or “Darwinism”) a theory, a school of thought, or something else?
-What gives a theory structure and meaning (e.g., axioms, themes, formulae)?
-What is the relationship between mathematical formalisms and other statements of “theory” (e.g., what does it mean for a lecturer to show a key equation of quantitative evolutionary genetics and assert “this is neo-Darwinism” 1)?
+What gives a theory structure and meaning?
+Can a theory change and, if so, how much?
+What is the relationship between mathematical formalisms and other statements of “theory”?
 Who decides how a theory is defined, or redefined (e.g., is Ohta’s “nearly neutral” theory an alternative to, or a variant of, Kimura’s Neutral Theory of Molecular Evolution)?

 This is the third in a series of 2010 blogs entitled “The Mutationism Myth” (a more scholarly version of this material ended being published in J. Hist.
 Biol. by Stoltzfus and Cable, 2014)